-This is an advanced stage of mesothelioma.
-Tumors have begun spreading more at this stage.
-Treatments include chemotherapy and radiation.
-Many stage 3 patients are still eligible for surgery.
+Stage 3 is an advanced stage of mesothelioma.
+Tumors have begun spreading farther and faster in stage 3.
+Initial treatments include chemotherapy and radiation, but many stage 3 patients are still eligible for surgery.

 What Is Stage 3 Pleural Mesothelioma?

 In stage 3, mesothelioma tumors are still on one side of the chest.
 Tumors may also be in pleural lining, diaphragm and lining of the heart.

 The difference between stage 2 and stage 3 of pleural mesothelioma is lymph node involvement.
 Like all cancers, mesothelioma spreads through the lymph system, so it is common to have nodes involved at this stage.

 Mesothelioma Stage 3 Symptoms